Rupali2027/Exploring-Generative-Adversarial-Networks-GANs-/README.md

 b) Download the birds dataset (contains the word to vec embeddings of the text descriptions of every bird in the 200 categories)

 c) Then run Text2Image_StackGAN.py file in the jupyter notebook.
-   !It conatins both the stage1 and stage2 generator and discriminator functions
+        It conatins both the stage1 and stage2 generator and discriminator functions

    Make folders - weights, test, stage2_results which will store the stage1's weights obtained while training the generator, stage1's generator output images which are of low resolution and the stage2 generator image high resolution images respectively.